CiscoDevNet/terraform-provider-intersight/website/docs/d/storage_storage_policy.html.markdown

 The following arguments can be used to get data of already created objects in Intersight appliance:
 * `account_moid`:(string) The Account ID for this managed object.
 * `create_time`:(string) The time when this managed object was created.
+* `default_drive_mode`:(string) Newly inserted drives or on reboot, drives will be moved to the corresponding disk state on supported storage controller based on this setting.
+Unused Disks State should be 'No Change' if Default Drive Mode is set to JBOD or RAID 0.
+This setting is applicable only to FI attached servers.* `UnconfiguredGood` - Newly inserted drives or on reboot, drives will remain the same state.* `Jbod` - Newly inserted drives or on reboot, drives will automatically move to JBOD state if drive state was UnconfiguredGood.* `RAID0` - Newly inserted drives or on reboot, virtual drives will be created, respective drives will move to Online state.
 * `description`:(string) Description of the policy.
 * `domain_group_moid`:(string) The DomainGroup ID for this managed object.
 * `global_hot_spares`:(string) A collection of disks that is to be used as hot spares, globally, for all the RAID groups.
 Allowed value is a number range separated by a comma or a hyphen.